University Policy on Intellectual Property and Commercialization

 VII.
 REVENUE DISTRIBUTION – GENERAL CONSIDERATIONS

-1. OVPR shall set and administer rules for determining the Inventors share of Net Revenues within the parameters outlined in this Policy.
-This Policy, including the revenue sharing provisions, is subject to change with respect to both current Employees and Employees that have left the University.
+- OVPR shall set and administer rules for determining the Inventors share of Net Revenues within the parameters outlined in this Policy.
+This Policy, including the revenue sharing provisions, is subject to change with respect to both current Michigan Inventors and University staff and those that have left the University.

-2. OVPR shall set and administer rules for cases where an Inventor changes departments, an Inventor is affiliated with a University institute or center, an Inventor does not have a department or school/college affiliation, or when other unusual circumstances apply.
-Although the University units described above shall have discretion for distributing the revenue they receive, generally it is expected that revenues will be used for research and educational purposes or for investment in further commercialization activities, such as in the laboratories of Inventors.
+- OVPR shall set and administer rules for cases where an Inventor changes departments, an Inventor is affiliated with a University institute or center, an Inventor does not have a department or school/college affiliation, or when other unusual circumstances apply.
+Although the University units described above shall have discretion for distributing the revenue they receive, provided such revenues will be used for research and educational purposes or for investment in further commercialization activities, such as in the laboratories of Inventors.

-3. Consideration for a license may include equity in a business.
-If equity is liquidated, it shall be treated as revenues and distributed according to this Policy.
+- Consideration for a license may include equity in a business.
+If equity received directly within and from a license agreement is liquidated, it shall be treated as revenues and distributed according to this Policy.
 Equity will be held, liquidated, or directly distributed to Inventors (to the extent permitted by law) at the discretion of the University.
-Neither OTT nor Inventors will control the timing and terms of the liquidation of such equity received by the University.
-The Office of the Treasurer of the University will manage the disposal of equity held by the University.
+Neither Innovation Partnerships nor Inventors will control the timing and terms of the liquidation of such equity received by the University.
+Central University administration will manage the disposal of equity held by the University.
 The holding of equity by Inventors may be subject to University conflict of interest policies.

-4. The Vice President for Research shall have authority to resolve any unusual circumstances and may make exceptions to the distribution rules after consulting the affected parties.
+- The Vice President for Research and Innovation shall have authority to resolve any unusual circumstances and may make exceptions to the distribution rules after consulting the affected parties.

-5. For agreements entered into prior to July 1, 2004, the revenue distribution percentage figures recited in Sections V and VI above shall be replaced by the percentage figures recited in prior relevant Innovation Partnerships policies (e.g., prior “Technology Transfer Policies” and the “Revised Policy on Intellectual Properties (1996)”).
+- For agreements entered into prior to July 1, 2004, the revenue distribution percentage figures recited in Sections V and VI above shall be replaced by the percentage figures recited in prior relevant technology transfer policies.

 VIII.
 GRANTING RIGHTS BACK TO INVENTORS

-1. Upon request by one or more Inventors, the University may at its discretion elect to assign or license its rights in University Intellectual Property back to one or more Inventors when permissible under University policies, related sponsorship agreements, and/or federal law, and where other commercialization routes are not effective or available.
-Before taking such action, OTT should reasonably attempt to seek unanimous approval of all the Inventors, but OTT need not obtain approval of all Inventors.
-Where the assignment is back to fewer than all the Inventors, revenues under subsection VI.C. below shall be shared with the non- assignee Inventors under Section V.
+- Upon request by one or more Inventors, the University may at its discretion elect to assign or license its rights in University Intellectual Property back to one or more Inventors when permissible under University policies, related sponsorship agreements, and/or federal law, and where other commercialization routes are not effective or available.
+Before taking such action, Innovation Partnerships should reasonably attempt to seek unanimous approval of all the Inventors, but Innovation Partnerships need not obtain approval of all Inventors.
+Where the assignment is back to fewer than all the Inventors, revenues under subsection VI.C. below shall be shared with the non-assignee Inventors under Section V.

-2. OTT is not required to market, protect, and license the Intellectual Property where rights have been granted back to Inventors.
-OTT may require other terms as a condition of such an agreement.
+- Innovation Partnerships is not required to market, protect, and license the Intellectual Property where rights have been granted back to Inventors.
+Innovation Partnerships may require other terms as a condition of such an agreement.
 The Inventor(s) receiving an assignment or license shall not share in University revenues.

-3. Consideration to the University for assignment of ownership of University Intellectual Property shall consist of recovery of any out-of-pocket University expenses, plus 15% of royalties, equity, or other value received by the Inventor(s) through subsequent use, licensing, or further assignment of the Intellectual Property.
+- Consideration to the University for assignment of ownership of University Intellectual Property may include reimbursement of any out-of-pocket University expenses; a royalty on sales made by any sublicensee; and/or a percentage of royalties, equity, or other value received by the Inventor(s) through subsequent use, licensing, or further assignment of the Intellectual Property.
 Assignment may be subject to internal University conflict of interest rules, which may limit the assignee’s use at the University of the assigned Intellectual Property.

 IX.
 APPEAL PROCESS

-1. If informal procedures and consultation do not provide resolution of a dispute or policy issue involving the matters discussed in this Policy, any member of the University community may resort to a formal procedure.
-Initially, such person(s) must request in writing a review by the Executive Director of OTT.
-If this does not result in resolution of the issue, then such person may file a request in writing for formal dispute resolution or policy interpretation with the Vice President for Research, citing this Policy.
-The University typically shall rely upon outside University patent counsel retained in conjunction with Offices of the Vice President and the General Counsel for determinations of inventorship of patents and patent applications.
+- If informal procedures and consultation do not provide resolution of a dispute or policy issue involving the matters discussed in this Policy, any member of the University community may resort to a formal procedure.
+Initially, such person(s) must request in writing a review by the Associate Vice President for Research – Innovation Partnerships and Economic Impact.
+If this does not result in resolution of the issue, then such person may file a request in writing for formal dispute resolution or policy interpretation with the Vice President for Research and Innovation, specifically citing this Policy.
+The University typically shall rely upon outside University patent counsel retained in conjunction with the Offices of the Vice President and the General Counsel for determinations of inventorship of patents and patent applications.

-2. The Vice President for Research (or designee) shall diligently consult the involved parties and other University administration officials as necessary, and shall communicate the decision, which shall be final, in writing, to the appellant.
+- The Vice President for Research and Innovation (or designee) shall consult the involved parties and other University administration officials as necessary, and shall communicate the decision, which shall be final, in writing, to the appellant.

 X. CONFLICT OF INTEREST COMMITMENT

-1. Agreements entered into by the University and its Employees may be subject to disclosure, review, and approval under the University’s Conflict of Interest Policy(ies) and the Conflict of Interest policies of the University unit in which the Employee is appointed.
+Agreements entered into by the University and its Michigan Inventors and University staff may be subject to disclosure, review, and approval under the University’s Conflict of Interest Policy(ies) and the Conflict of Interest policies of the applicable University unit.

 XI.
 DEFINITIONS

 “Gross Revenue” means all revenues directly generated by the licensing of a relevant University Intellectual Property.
-Gross Revenue does not include amounts received for or related to research, service, sponsorship (e.g., research sponsorship or class sponsorships), expense reimbursement, and/or philanthropy; such funds are not subject to this Policy, even if mentioned in the course of negotiating, drafting, or executing related tech transfer or research agreements.
+Gross Revenue does not include amounts received for or related to research, investment in a company (even in a licensee), service, sponsorship (e.g., research sponsorship or class sponsorships), expense reimbursement, and/or philanthropy; such funds are not subject to this Policy, even if mentioned in the course of negotiating, drafting, or executing related licensing or research agreements.

-“Intellectual Property” means inventions, processes, compositions, life forms, computer software, copyrighted works, mask works, research tools and data, certain defined trade and service marks, Tangible Materials, and legal rights to the same.
+“Intellectual Property” means inventions, processes, compositions, life forms, computer software, copyrighted works, mask works, research tools, data, certain defined trade and service marks, Tangible Materials, and legal rights to the same, such as patents rights and copyrights.
+For clarity, the foregoing assignment in Section II.A. of Intellectual Property includes all royalties or other revenues derived from such Intellectual Property as well as rights of priority in foreign patent applications.

-“Inventor,” with respect to patentable subject matter, means an Employee who has made an inventive contribution to the Intellectual Property as defined under U.S. patent laws, meaning that an Inventor must have contributed to the conception of ideas claimed in a patent.
+“Inventor,” with respect to patentable subject matter, means a Michigan Inventor who has made an inventive contribution to the Intellectual Property as defined under U.S. patent laws, meaning that an Inventor must have contributed to the conception of ideas claimed in a patent.

-“Inventor,” with respect to software and other copyrightable materials and associated trade and service marks, means an Employee who has participated (a) materially in the conception of the idea of the operation or design thereof (e.g., the operation of software) or (b) extensively in translating an idea into a fixed medium.
+“Inventor,” with respect to software and other copyrightable materials and associated trade and service marks, means a Michigan Inventor who has participated (a) materially in the conception of the idea of the operation or design thereof (e.g., the operation of software) or (b) extensively in translating an idea into a fixed medium.

-“Inventor,” with respect to unpatented biologic and chemical materials or laboratory animals (e.g., plasmids, vectors, cell lines, mice, etc.), means an Employee who has taken part (a) in the conception of the idea of the specific material that is to be made and/or (b) significantly in making the material but only where making the material was not a routine or known practice.
+“Inventor,” with respect to unpatented biologic and chemical materials or laboratory animals (e.g., plasmids, vectors, cell lines, mice, etc.), means a Michigan Inventor who has taken part (a) in the conception of the idea of the specific material that is to be made and/or (b) significantly in making the material but only where making the material was not a routine or known practice.
 A person providing material to a second person that uses the material to produce a new material generally will not be considered hereunder to be an Inventor of the new material.
+(Innovation Partnerships will set and administer definitions of Inventor with respect to other types of Intellectual Property.)

 “Patent Expenses” means the costs paid to third parties associated with University’s ownership, protection, and/or administration of Intellectual Property, including but not limited to costs of (1) evaluating invention disclosures; (2) patentability or trademark searches; (3) drafting and prosecuting intellectual property applications; (4) preparing and recording assignments; (5) maintaining patents or other intellectual property; (6) marketing and licensing of inventions; (7) litigation for the enforcement or protection of intellectual property; (8) amounts received on behalf of, or owed to, other parties (such as co-owners); and/or (9) any claims filed by or against University related to University’s administration, enforcement or licensing of intellectual property, including but not limited to attorneys’ fees.